guoqingbao/Candle-GCU/README.md

 loaded the model in 2.122345717s loaded and encoded the image Tensor[dims 3, 378, 378; bf16, gcu:0] in 23.329414ms
 starting the inference loop
- The problem in this road is a crack in the sidewalk, which is a part of a larger crack in the sidewalk.
-This crack is located in the middle of the sidewalk and is surrounded by yellow lines.
-The crack is a safety hazard for pedestrians, as it can cause tripping or falling accidents.
-Additionally, the crack may indicate underlying structural issues or poor maintenance of the sidewalk, which could lead to further deterioration and pose a risk to the safety of pedestrians.
-It is essential for the city to address this issue promptly to ensure the safety of its residents. generated in 4.958541815 seconds
+ The problem in the road is a crack in the concrete.
+This crack is a result of the road's aging and the road's deterioration.
+The crack is a sign of the road's poor maintenance problem.
+The crack is a potential hazard for vehicles and can lead to accidents if not repaired.
+The crack can also cause the road to be a source of water seepage and moisture, which can cause the concrete to weaken and break down.
+The crack in the road can also can be a sign of the road's deterioration. generated in 4.249718788 seconds
-112 tokens generated (22.39 token/s)
+106 tokens generated (24.71 token/s)
 ```

 **Currently, the entire workflow can be computed on GCU (i.e., all weights, inputs and outputs buffers were created on GCU).
 There are 9 types of GCU kernels that have been initially implemented, i.e., affine, binary, cast, matmul, fill, indexing, reduce, ternary and unary, in ubridge/kernels**